Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 Again, this amount of daily protein is for physically active workout regulars, like weightlifters & athletes.

-The 3 columns are person’s weight, then the low & high ends of grams per day:
+The 3 columns are person’s weight, then the low & high ends of protein grams needed per day:

 130 lb.
 76g 118g